passportxyz/passport-docs/pages/building-with-passport/smart-contracts/overview.md

 Testnet
 * Optimism Sepolia
-* Base Goerli
 * Linea Goerli

 Please note that you can explore our testnet functionality by visiting https://passport.gitcoin.co/#/dashboard/testing.
 There, you will be able to add your Passport to one of the supported testnet networks using the "Bring Passport onchain" button at the bottom of the testing app.
+Learn more via our our [guide on test mode](test-mode).

 ## Available registries